xsb/dog/DOGFILE_SPEC.md

 ### workdir

 Sets the working directory for the task.
-If a relative path is provided, it's considered relative to the ubication of the Dogfile.
+Relative paths are considered relative to the location of the Dogfile.

 ```yml
   workdir: ./app/
 ```

-### tag*
+### tags*

-Tags are used to group similar tasks.
+When listing tasks, the ones with the same tag will be shown together.
+This directive is optional but useful on projects including lots of tasks.

 ```yml
   tags: dev